Manage Support Ticket Priority with User Sentiment & Business Impact

 Customer Support agents try to reconcile conflicts like these all the time.
 But what if customer support teams could augment prioritization across these dimensions with case sentiment and business impact?

 User sentiment differs from customer satisfaction.
 Customer satisfaction is typically a post-interaction, self-reported metric most commonly collected in a survey.
-User sentiment reflects a natural language processing (NLP) analysis of the language and tone used when filing the case initially.
+User sentiment reflects a natural language processing (NLP) analysis of the initial language and tone used when filing the case.
 For example, a case submitted with language like “need this fixed now” or “still can’t log in” shows frustration and anger and should factor into ticket prioritization.

 Likewise, IrisAgent’s integration with CRMs like Salesforce puts each customer’s ACV at an agent's fingertips.
 Adding business impact to a support ticket helps agents account for the effect on the company’s bottom line when prioritizing open cases in real-time.
 In the image below, IrisAgent adds ACV to other, more customary metrics like wait time, case activity, and how individual agents interpret each case’s priority.
 Teams can customize these dimensions to meet their requirements.